Addono/docusaurus-plugin-goatcounter/README.md

 };
 ```

+> [!WARNING]
-When building your website, make sure that `NODE_ENV=production`, as the plugin will avoid injecting the Goatcounter tag in development environments.
+> When building your website for production, set `NODE_ENV=production`.
+If not, the plugin will avoid injecting the Goatcounter tag as to prevent including non-production traffic.

 ## 🏁 Getting Started <a name = "getting_started"></a>